aerospike/aerospike-client-nodejs/README.md

 ## Building and Installing

 The Aerospike Node.js client is built on the Aerspike C client.
-When `npm install` or `npm link` commands are run, `npm` will use `node-gyp` to build the module.

-The `node-gyp` script will resolve the C client to either an installed client, or will download and extract the C client locally.
+The following commands will run `node-gyp` to resolve the C client and build the module.

 To install the module: